Skip to main content

 The OSFM may charge fees for fulfilling public records requests according to the Statewide Policy on Public Records Requests Fees and Charges.

 The OSFM has established fees reasonably calculated for reimbursing the actual cost of making the public records available.
 If the cost estimate is more than $25, the department will send the requestor a written cost estimate before proceeding with the request.
-Payment can be made by check or money order.
+Payment can be made by check, money order, or online by credit/debit card.

 The following is a list of charges that are standard throughout the department: